jackhman/sergio-martin-rubio-site/_posts/2018-03-26-recipes-to-override-equals-and-hashcode-methods.md

 ##hashCode

 - Declare an int variable named result and initialise it with the first field.
-- For primitive fields use e.g. Integer.hashCode(field)
+- For primitive fields use e.g. `Integer.hashCode(field)`
-- If the field is an object call hashCode recursively.
+- If the field is an object call `hashCode` recursively.
-- If the field is an array use Arrays.hashCode.
+- If the field is an array use `Arrays.hashCode`.
 - Combine all hash codes into the result and return result.
 - Multiply result every time by 31 (odd prime which can be replaced by a shift and a subtraction for better performance).